ibm-cloud-docs/account/dep-restore.md

 {:important: .important}
 {:external: target="_blank" .external}

-# Deprecating and restoring a software version
+# Deprecating and restoring software versions
 {: #dep-restore}

-In this tutorial, you deprecate a version of the apache-two-instances product.
+In this tutorial, you deprecate a version of the apache-two-instances software instance.
 Then, you restore the version to the {{site.data.keyword.cloud}} catalog.
 {: shortdesc}

 ## Before you begin